');

 About Monroe, WI

-Monroe is a mid-sized city in Wisconsin with a population of 10,568 residents.
-The median household income is $67,621 per year, which is near the national average.
-The median age in Monroe is 41.3 years.
+Monroe is a mid-sized city located in Wisconsin with a population of 10,568 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,621 per year, which is 10% below the national median of $75,149.
+The median age of 41.3 years is close to the US median age of 38.9 years.

 Cost of Living in Monroe, WI